 What is eloping?

-Merriam-Webster defines eloping as: “to run away secretly with the intention of getting married usually without parental consent”- But it has also meant—and still means—”to escape.”
+Merriam-Webster defines eloping as: “to run away secretly with the intention of getting married usually without parental consent.”
+However, it also means ”to escape.”

 Do you need a marriage license to elope?

+Yes.
+Marriage licenses are required in every state.
 When deciding where to elope, keep in mind that each state has different standards for obtaining a marriage license.
-For example, in California, both parties must appear in person and bring valid picture identification to the County Clerk’s Office to apply for a marriage license.
+For example, in California, both parties must appear in person and bring a valid photo identification to the County Clerk’s Office to apply for a marriage license.

-In some states, like Louisiana, there may even be a waiting period of up to three days before and after receiving your marriage license.
+In some states, like Louisiana, there may even be a waiting period before and after receiving your marriage license.

 How much does it cost to elope?

-Will you need an officiant if you elope to get married?
+Will you need an officiant if you elope?

 The person who marries you is called the marriage officiant, and this person can be a clergyperson or otherwise authorized individual.
 Remember how Joey married Monica and Chandler in Friends?
-Depending on your state, many different types of individuals are authorized to perform weddings, including ship captains and Medicine Men or even shamans.
+Depending on your state, many different types of individuals are authorized to perform weddings, including ship captains and shamans.

 In California, anyone who officiates a wedding is required by law to complete the marriage license and return it to the County Recorder’s office within 10 days of the event for registration.
 Each state will have its own requirements so be sure to check with your state and county on who can officiate your wedding.